Data science interviews often include Python coding questions and statistical analysis.

 if __name__ == "__main__":

 A decorator is a design pattern that allows for the modification or extension of a Python object without modifying it.
-Decorators enhance or modify the behavior of the functions to which they are applied.
+Decorators enhance or change the behavior of the functions to which they are applied.

 This is possible because functions are first-class citizens in Python.